 After a difficult day in the ER I’ll often reflect on how mysterious it is for someone one moment to have a voice, be it through a groan, blinking eyes through a grimace, beating heart beeping on a monitor.
 There’s a sudden stillness, an unwelcome silence, and a bitter nothingness in death; just a motionless physical body.

-While it’s socia11y palatable to say that death is the end-point effect of sin, it’s not morally digestible for many to believe in an omniscient, omnipotent God who allows so much unnecessary suffering.
+While it is religiously acceptable to say that death is the end-point effect of sin, it is not morally digestible for many to believe in an omniscient, omnipotent God who allows so much unnecessary suffering.
 How can He permit the genocide of innocent millions?
 How can He allow earthquakes or tsunamis to end thousands of lives?
 How can He allow newborn babies to be born with terminal illnesses?
 Is God really there?
-The cross of Calvary, where Jesus was crucified, manages to expose the magnitude and problem of sin and simultaneously express the magnitude of God’s love.
+The Cross of Calvary, where Jesus was crucified, manages to expose the magnitude and problem of sin and simultaneously express the magnitude of God’s love.
 He does care (James 1:14, 15; 1 Cor.
 1:18).

-To say that “we must declare war on sin” is somewhat melodramatic.
+To say “we must declare war on sin” is somewhat melodramatic.
 Nonetheless, I can think of no better statement in the context of the expansive war between God and Satan, in which each of us is personally engaged (1 Peter 2:11).
 Without defining the problem early in our own lives, much like the aloof position many countries took at the beginning of World War II, the enemy will advance and intensify his forces, making him more difficult and painful to defeat.
-Some of us might even be unfortunate enough to face a Pearl Harbor-like event in our lives, in which panic and desperation result in an explosive catastrophe.
+Some of us might even be unfortunate enough to face a Pearl Harbor-like event in our lives, in which panic and desperation result from a blindsided catastrophe.

 In every ordinary, preoccupied day of our lives, there is a Battle of Vimy Ridge or a Battle of Midway in the battlefields of our minds (1 Peter 5:8).
 We know these from personal experience.
 By deciding to follow Christ each day (Luke 9:23-26), we gain access to resolve (Rom.
 8:11) and declare ourselves free from the enemy—Satan (Gen. 3:4, 5; 2 Cor.
 4:4).

-Many who went into the World Wars were not finely tuned human specimens, as in Navy Seals or Special Ops Forces.
-They could’ve been doting fathers who cradled newborns in their arms; or vibrant, promise-filled sons who had not yet realized their potential; or newlywed husbands who were madly in love with their wives.
+Many who went into the World Wars were not finely tuned human specimens, such as Navy Seals or Green Berets.
+Perhaps they were doting fathers, newlywed husbands, or promise-filled sons nowhere close to seeing their potential.
 Many were rural lads dragged from quiet farms or urban boys pulled from comfortable city dwellings.

-Filled with youthful energy, they were nervous and naive about the dangers that lay ahead in the trenches.
-Expand the picture to include bystanders, innocent civilians, expectant mothers, delicate infants, radiant children killed in a war they never agreed to or asked to be part of.
+Filled with youthful energy, they were nervous and naive of the dangers that lay ahead in the trenches.
+Expand the picture to include bystanders, innocent civilians, anxious expectant mothers, pure and sanguine children killed in a war they never agreed to or asked to be part of.
 A lot about war was then and still is immoral and inexcusable.
-Pure, innocent, helpless lives are lost.
+Uninvolved helpless lives lost.
 It’s not fair.
 But to which war am I referring?